sayande717/frontend-interview-preps/JavaScript/Polyfills/README.md

 console.log(userFullNames);

 ```
-Let's use map method using other syntax
+Let's use the map method using other syntax
 ```javascript
 map(callBackfn,thisArg)